Museum Artifact: Oh Henry! Candy Bar Box, c. 1950s

 By the end of 1926, Williamson made its biggest play yet to that adult female demographic, releasing a recipe book with ideas for utilizing the Oh Henry bar as an ingredient in various other desserts—cakes, icings, puddings, and more.
 It was called “60 New Ways to Serve a Famous Candy,” and was edited down from over 8,000 recommendations mailed in by women throughout the year.

-During the late 1920s, Williamson Candy (now alternatively known as the General Candy Corporation) settled into its new primary Chicago factory space at 4701 W. Armitage Avenue in the Belmont Cragin neighborhood.
+By the late 1920s, Williamson Candy (now alternatively known as the General Candy Corporation) had settled into its expansive factory at 4701 W. Armitage Avenue.
 And while the economic collapse of the 1930s did eventually force the company to begrudgingly drop the Oh Henry’s price down to 5 cents, the Armitage plant remained a major source of jobs in the area, employing a team of more than 500 workers through most of the decade.
 In tough times, cheap chocolate was no less appealing to the public that it had been in the roaring ‘20s.

 Meanwhile, as more of Williamson’s “able bodied” workers headed overseas to the battlefront, those same soldiers gradually formed a new, devoted customer base for the Oh Henry during the war years.